 - tell the waste site that you’re transferring Japanese knotweed waste

-When you transfer the Japanese knotweed waste you must cover or enclose it in the vehicle so that no waste can escape.
+When you transfer the Japanese knotweed waste, you must cover or enclose it in the vehicle so that no waste can escape during your journey.

 After you transfer Japanese knotweed waste

-After you’ve transferred the Japanese knotweed waste at the disposal site you must:
+After you have transferred the Japanese knotweed waste at the disposal site, you must:

 - brush vehicles down vigorously or jet-wash them to clear them of any Japanese knotweed

-- inspect your vehicles to check there’s no trapped pieces of the plant or rhizome
+- inspect your vehicles to check there are no trapped pieces of plant or rhizome

-- have further questions about to how to handle Japanese knotweed
+- have more questions about how to handle waste containing Japanese knotweed

-- want to find out more about when you need a waste licence to dispose of waste
+- want to find out more about when you need a licence to dispose of Japanese knotweed

-- want to complain about waste producers who aren’t telling people they employ to transfer waste material about Japanese knotweed in that waste - this is breaking the rules on their waste duty of care
+- want to complain about waste producers who are not telling people they employ how to transfer Japanese knotweed – this is breaking the rules on their waste duty of care